cseanburns/semantic_web_development/src/1a-the-semantic-web.md

 - HTML5, which includes semantic elements.
 - CSS3, which plays an important role in separating content from presentation.
-- JSON-LD (JavaScript Object Notation for Linked Data), which is actually JavaScript agnostic and is used create linked data for machines to parse and generate.
+- JSON-LD (JavaScript Object Notation for Linked Data), which is actually JavaScript agnostic and is used to create linked data for machines to parse and generate.
 - Schema.org, which provides a collection of shared vocabularies (or terms and definitions) to annotate web content.

 ## The Use of The Semantic Web